Harold Robbins

-Harold Robbins (May 21, 1916 – October 14, 1997) was an American author of popular novels.
+Harold Robbins (May 21, 1916 – October 14, 1997) was an American author.
 One of the best-selling writers of all time, he wrote over 25 best-sellers, selling over 750 million copies in 32 languages.

 Early life

 Robbins was born Harold Rubin in New York City in 1916, the son of Frances "Fannie" Smith and Charles Rubin.
 His parents were well-educated Jewish emigrants from the Russian Empire, his father from Odessa and his mother from Neshwies (Nyasvizh), south of Minsk.
 Robbins later falsely claimed to be a Jewish orphan who had been raised in a Catholic boys' home.
 Instead he was raised by his father, a pharmacist, and his stepmother, Blanche, in Brooklyn.

+Robbins dropped out of high school at 15 to enlist in the U.S. Navy.
+He claimed to have served on a submarine that was torpedoed, leaving him as the sole survivor; in fact, no U.S. submarines were torpedoed during the 1930s.

-Robbins dropped out of high school in the late 1920s to work in a variety of jobs, including errand boy, bookies' runner, and inventory clerk in a grocers.
+Robbins worked a variety of jobs, including errand boy, bookies' runner, and inventory clerk in a grocers.
 He was employed by Universal Pictures from 1940 to 1957, starting off as a clerk and rising to an executive.